Atopic dermatitis , sometimes called eczema, is a

 The cause of

-atopic dermatitis is not clear, but it affects your skin's ability to hold moisture.
+atopic dermatitis isn't clear, but it affects your skin's ability to hold moisture.
 Your skin becomes dry, itchy, and easily irritated.

 Most people who have atopic dermatitis

-have a personal or family history of allergies, such as hay fever (allergic rhinitis) and asthma.
-The skin
+have a personal or family history of allergies, such as hay fever (allergic rhinitis) or asthma.

 Things that may make